The Top 20 Longest-Lasting Cars

 The Longest-Lasting Cars on the Road Today

-So which cars last the longest?
+Longest-Lasting Cars?
 Here is the list of cars with the longest lifespan ranked by mileage:

 • Toyota Sequoia: 296,509